 By Wayne Sayles – Ancient Coins Collecting Blog ……

 The classification of cultures generally tracks along two interrelated lines: chronological and geographical.
-For centuries, collectors struggled with the lack of a coherent system for cataloguing ancient coins and the vast array of issues from antiquity through the modern era.
+For centuries, collectors struggled with the lack of a coherent system for cataloging ancient coins and the vast array of issues from antiquity through the modern era.
 Joseph Eckhel (1737-1798), a secularized Jesuit abbot who served as numismatist to the imperial court of the Holy Roman Empire, devised a system for arranging coins geographically that is still in use today.

 Chronologically, the primary divisions of coinage are almost universally accepted as being Ancient, Medieval and Modern.
 Within the United States, collectors tend to separate U.S. coins from the modern coins of other nations by referring to the latter as “World Coins”.
-Coins in the West were first struck in Western Anatolia during the 7th century BC.
+Coins in the West were first struck in Western Anatolia during the seventh century BC.
 The transition point between ancient and medieval is more difficult to date.

 Some would argue that the end of the ancient period is coincident with the fall of Rome in AD 476.
 Others choose the accession of Anastasius I in AD 491 as the transition point.
 But, almost everyone who collects “Byzantine” coins thinks of them as being “ancient” even though they start with the accession of Anastasius and end in 1453 with the fall of Constantinople.

 Likewise, coins struck in India and Central Asia are typically thought of as ancient up to the Islamic conquests, which did not happen at a single point in time.

 Further complicating the chronological classification, coins of the post-Roman era in western Europe (e.g. Spain, Gaul, Britain, and Germany) from as early as the sixth century AD are thought of by many as ‘Medieval”.